St Leonards West Marina railway station: Post-feud to closure

-West Marina was inconveniently situated for local traffic but as it was the only station in the area under the LB&SCR's exclusive control, the station was retained and even developed to become a railhead for goods traffic.
+West Marina was inconveniently situated for local traffic but as it was the only station in the area under the LB&SCR's exclusive control, the station was retained and even developed to become a rail-head for goods traffic.
 The LB&SCR tried to improve access in 1882 when a new station was built on an adjacent site to the east.
 The station was provided with a coal yard with sidings, freight sheds and a 49 ft 11 in turntable.

-The station's stock fell after the 1921 grouping, although it retained a certain importance until the late 1950s as a locomotive depot.
+The stations' importance fell after the 1921 grouping, although it retained a certain importance until the late 1950s as a locomotive depot.
 Following electrification of the East Coastway line in 1935 by the Southern Railway, the service pattern introduced from May saw express trains from London Victoria call at all stations except West Marina.
 Nevertheless, the station became the terminus for London services in November 1949 when it was necessary to close Bopeep Tunnel for repairs; buses ferried passengers from West Marina to St Leonards Warrior Square.
 Normal services through the tunnel resumed on 5 June 1950.
 Remarkably the now dilapidated station remained open to passengers until 10 July 1967, the station's goods yard already having closed on 26 November 1962.
 For several years after closure the station platforms remained available for use of railway staff requiring access to the depot.